ThemeMountain/docs/source/_kant/sections/hero.blade.md

 # Large & bold.
 Bulletproof background images.

 A HERO section is a great way to draw attention to key information, an image or a product, by using bold imagery that works in almost any email client.
-Sartre Email comes with several variations:
+Kant Email comes with several variations:

 - With Background Image
 - Split Content